moja-global/community-website/README.md

 ## Building

    `yarn build`- This will run `docusaurus build` which eventually creates build folder in the directory.
-This folder is `gitignored` and thus not to be pushed.

    `yarn serve`-This will serve the optimized production build created by `yarn build` on local web server.